DLBPointon/WAKeyboard/diary/diary.md

 6 switches off though...

 I then spent the next half hour using these sausage finger to bend all my diodes in preparation for soldering day.

+# 27th January 2024 (Day 3)
+I tried prepping the wire, cutting the blue wire into strips suitable for the columns, however cutting out the sections for the soldering was pretty difficult.
+For that reason i'm going to follow Joe Scotto's lead and get my self some bare and larger wire with heat shrink.
+That will hopefully make life significantly easier.